FlapJack0805/FlapJack0805.github.io/_projects/light_board.md

 ---
 layout: page
 title: Solar Car Light Board
-description: with background image
+description: PCB to control all lights on the car
 img: assets/img/Light Board PCB.png
 importance: 1
 category: Solar Car
-related_publications: true
+related_publications: false
 ---

 For this project I used Altium to create a schematic for a PCB that could control all the lights on the car.
 I then created the PCB layout